 Our COVID War Room has been a game-changer on this pandemic fight; it’s a Cascais Control Center that gives us a bird view of the city in real-time.
 This allows us is always one step ahead of this invisibly enemy.
 And therefore make the right moves.

-We have many, many actions, that meant to promote the safety of our population, for example, boxes and houses of solidarity, the COVID Bus, Social support to the homeless, and our senior citizens, a 5 million social emergency fund, the creation of a mask factory in the municipality, a voluntary network, street disinfection and public spaces, increase in esplanade spaces and so many more.
+We have many, many actions, that meant to promote the safety of our population, for example, boxes and houses of solidarity, the COVID Bus, Social support to the homeless, and our senior citizens, a 5 million social emergency fund, the creation of a mask factory in the municipality, two vaccinations centers, a voluntary network, street disinfection and public spaces, increase in esplanade spaces and so many more.
 Cascais assured the key professionals to still have working nurseries even on confinement.

 Cascais can secure its clean and safe, and their inhabitants all the well-being they deserve on this such a hard time for everyone.